LennartKeller/trf_training_tut/text/PyTorchLightning.md

 ##### TODOs

-* Check if loading from checkpoint restores the correct weights
+* Check if loading from checkpoint restores the correct weights (yes)
 * Check if logging can be improved (e.g. are the val metrics that are logged averaged over the complete val set?)
-* check what callbacks are available (=> How can we use tensorboard for tracking the experiment)
+* check what callbacks are available (=> How can we use tensorboard for tracking the experiment) (yes)
 * Does multi gpu training work out of the box?
-* Are there some cool features that can improve training
+* Are there some cool features that can improve training?